Digital Accelerator Program

 - Uploading and editing website content such as about pages, the home page, contact details and product collection pages.

-- Preparing, exporting, importing, refining and entering high volumes of product information such as images, product descriptions, prices, barcodes, weights, cost per item and other metadata agreed upon during onboarding.
+- Preparing, exporting, importing, refining and entering high volumes of product information such as images, product descriptions, prices, barcodes, weights, cost per item and other metadata.

 - Deciding on and implementing shipping strategies such as pricing and fulfilment processes.

-- Commitment to continuously update website and product information to ensure products are accurate, up to date and reflect the true inventory number.
+- Commitment to continuously update website and product information to ensure products are accurate, up to date and reflect inventory.

-It is important to highlight that while the Support Partner is engaged to provide hands on practical assistance and support on how to do certain steps including helping businesses to learn how to do the above, they cannot build the entire website, upload large volumes of products or take responsibility for large amounts of work that should be done by the business or its employees.
+The Support Partner has been engaged to provide hands on practical assistance and support.
+Please note that they cannot build the entire website, upload large volumes of products or take responsibility for large amounts of work that should be done by the business or its employees.

 Demand for ecommerce has seen significant growth as a result of the ongoing COVID-19 situation, which has driven a shift in consumer behaviour with more people purchasing online than ever before.